Codeni80/django-helpdesk/README.md

-# Portfolio Tutorial
+# Django Helpdesk
-> This is just a simple Django tutorial I ran through to re-familiarize myself with Django.
+> This is just a simple Django helpdesk web application that I am building to solve a problem at my workplace and to better test and expand my abilities

 ## Installation